 - Limited P2P servers for torrenting

-3. NordVPN – Chromebook VPN with Great Coverage
+3. NordVPN – Secure VPN for Chromebook

 In terms of performance, NordVPN for Chromebook, offers lightning speeds, various payment modes including Bitcoin, and obfuscation technology to help you bypass even the harshest Geo-restrictions.